MaKamChiu/comps350f_gp38/README.md

-# SecureVote - Online Voting System
+# COMPS350F Group 38 - Online Voting System

 A modern, secure, and flexible online voting system built with React and TypeScript.